Advanced Mirage 2000 interceptor variants

-The Mirage 2000-5 is the result of an initially private venture by Dassault Aviation, aimed at upgrading over the already in-service Mirage 2000 interceptor aircraft variants.
-This new slew of upgrades was centered around the Thomson-CSF RDY Radar, an upgraded human-machine interface, the integration of MICA missiles (EM and IR) and the ICMS Mk.II self-defense system for the export variants.
+The Dassault Mirage 2000-5 and its derivatives are the result of an initially private venture by Dassault Aviation, aimed at providing Mirage 2000 interceptor aircraft with improved capabilities.
+This new slew of upgrades was centred around the Thomson-CSF RDY radar, an upgraded human-machine interface, the integration of MICA missiles (radar and infrared) and the ICMS Mk.II self-defence system for the export variants.

 Development

-In the latter half of the 1980s the Mirage 2000 foreign sales took a nose-dive, failing in multiple fighter procurement competitions; the airframe capabilities were deemed lacking compared the more modern American counterparts.
-By February 1989 of the sixth age the first F-16A to ADF (Air Defense Fighter) conversion was completed, enabling the already versatile aircraft to carry a maximum of 6 BVR missiles (first AIM-7 Sparrows, then AIM-120s), upgrading the AN/APG-66 radar to allow look down/ shoot down capabilities; enhanced smaller RCS target detection and the addition of CW (Continuous Wave) illuminator for the Sparrow missile.
-A substantial difference compared to the 2 BVR missiles the Mirage 2000C could carry at the time.
-This development prompted Dassault, in April of the same year, to announce a private venture, aimed to rival the ever-growing American presence in the low-cost fighter market: the Mirage 2000-5.
-It was decided that the foundation for this upgrade were to be the Thomson-CSF RDY Radar, the Matra MICA air intercept missile and a cockpit modernised with technologies developed for the Rafale program.
-Each one of these elements was tested from 1988 onwards, and they all came together on 24 October 1990 when a Mirage 2000B flew as the first modernised 2000-5 variant.
+In the latter half of the 1980s, Mirage 2000 foreign sales fell, having failed in multiple fighter procurement competitions; the airframe capabilities were deemed lacking compared to more modern American counterparts.
+By February 1989, the first F-16A–to–ADF (air defence fighter) conversion was completed, enabling the already versatile aircraft to carry a maximum of 6 BVR missiles (first AIM-7 Sparrows, then AIM-120s), upgrading the AN/APG-66 radar to allow look down/shoot down capabilities; enhanced smaller RCS target detection and the addition of CW (continuous wave) illuminator for the Sparrow missile.
+This was an improvement compared to the 2 BVR missiles that the Mirage 2000C could carry at the time.
+This development prompted Dassault, in April 1989, to announce a private venture, aimed to rival the ever-growing American presence in the low-cost fighter market: the Mirage 2000-5.
+It was decided that the foundation for this upgrade were to be the Thomson-CSF RDY radar, the Matra MICA air intercept missile and a cockpit modernized with technologies developed for the Rafale program.
+Each one of these elements was tested from 1988 onwards, and they all came together on 24 October 1990 when a Mirage 2000B flew as the first modernized 2000-5 variant.
 A single-seater flight followed on 27 April 1991, with the aircraft being a prototype conversion of CY1, wearing the tail number "01".
-The same aircraft would go on to continue its flight testing career, wearing tail number "02" and "'03", perhaps indicating progressive avionics upgrades.
+The same aircraft would go on to continue its flight testing career, wearing tail numbers "02" and "'03", perhaps indicating progressive avionics upgrades.

-The approval for production was given on 25 November 1993.
+Approval for production was given on 25 November 1993.

-In July 1996 the trials for the integration of the MICA EM missile (then known only as MICA, since the MICA IR would enter in service later) were satisfactorily completed.
+In July 1996, trials for the integration of the MICA EM active radar homing missile (then known only as MICA, since the MICA IR infrared missile would enter service later) were satisfactorily completed.

 In December 1997, the UAE ordered 30 new Mirage 2000-9s along with upgrades for 33 existing aircraft.
 This variant, tailored to Abu Dhabi's needs, introduced true multi-role capability thanks to the RDY-2 radar, advanced strike options, and the ICMS Mk.II electronic warfare suite.
-The $3.4 Billions deal was finalized in 1998, with the Black Shaheen missile chosen as its primary long-range weapon.
+The billion deal was finalized in 1998, with the Black Shaheen missile chosen as its primary long-range weapon.
 Around the same period, Greece expanded its Mirage fleet: in 1999 it integrated the Exocet for maritime strike, and in 2000 signed for 15 new Mirage 2000-5 Mk.II and 10 upgrades, though deliveries were delayed by issues with the ICMS Mk.III system.